JanLeyva/approach_TFM/README.md

 ## 3. Fair Face
 [noteebok](none):

+This model help us to extract features from the photos: Age, gender and race.
+The main reason that we are interested in is the reace, because a important part of hateful memes are racist.

 ## 4. Models
 ### 4.1.
 MMF (Pytorch):
+`MMF` is a framework based in Pytorch develope by *FacebookAI*.
+You can check more details in his [doc]().

 #### 4.1.1 VisualBERT (small)
 #### 4.1.2 VisualBERT (COCO)
 #### 4.1.3 VilBERT